ManiAm/VENTOS_Public/README.md

 **Step 1:** Download OMNET++ from "http://www.omnetpp.org/".
 Then extract the file to a location, say your desktop (make sure the folder that you extract OMNET++ file into, does not have space).
 You can find installation instructions in doc/InstallGuide.pdf file.

-**Step 2:** Install these packages in Ubuntu

-        sudo apt-get install build-essential gcc g++ bison flex perl \
-        tcl-dev tk-dev blt libxml2-dev zlib1g-dev default-jre \
-        doxygen graphviz libwebkitgtk-1.0-0 openmpi-bin libopenmpi-dev libpcap-dev

-**Step 3:** The default tool-tip background color in Ubuntu is black, which causes certain tool-tips in the OMNeT++ IDE to become unreadable (black-on-black).
-This annoyance can be resolved by changing the tool-tip colors in Ubuntu.
-Install gnome-color-chooser:

-        sudo apt-get install gnome-color-chooser

-Run it:

-        gnome-color-chooser

-Find the tool-tips group on the Specific tab, and change the settings to black foreground over pale yellow background.
-Click Apply.

-**Step 4:** OMNeT++ requires that its bin directory be in the PATH.
+**Step 2:** OMNeT++ requires that its bin directory be in the PATH.
 You should add the following line to your .bashrc (note that you should change the path if you installed OMNET++ in a different directory):

-        export PATH=$PATH:/home/mani/Desktop/omnetpp-4.3.1/bin
+        export PATH=$PATH:/home/mani/Desktop/omnetpp-4.5/bin

-**Step 5:** Set the TCL_LIBRARY environment variable like following in .bashrc.
+**Step 3:** Set the TCL_LIBRARY environment variable like following in .bashrc.
 Without this, Tkenv (the GUI runtime environment) may be unable to find the BLT library.

         export TCL_LIBRARY=/usr/share/tcltk/tcl8.5

-**Step 6:** In the OMNeT++ directory, type the following command.
+**Step 4:** In the OMNeT++ directory, type the following command.
 The configure script detects installed software and configuration of your system.
 It writes the results into the `Makefile.inc` file, which will be read by the makefiles during the build process.
 Pay close attention to errors and warnings! (ignore warnings regarding Akaroa!).

         ./configure

-**Step 7:** Now you can compile OMNET++ by using make.
+**Step 5:** Now you can compile OMNET++ by using make.
 Compiling takes some time, so relax and grab a cup of coffee!

         make

-**Step 8:** You can now verify that the sample simulations run correctly.
+**Step 6:** You can now verify that the sample simulations run correctly.
 For example, the dyna simulation is started by entering the following commands.
 First we go to the sample/dyna folder, and then we run it.

         cd samples/dyna
         ./dyna

-**Step 9:** You can run the IDE by typing the following command in the terminal:
+**Step 7:** You can run the IDE by typing the following command in the terminal:

         omnetpp